-Figure 2-66 • Analog Quad Current Monitor Configuration
+Figure 2-69 • Analog Quad Current Monitor Configuration

-Figure 2-67 illustrates the current monitor operation with an example of the AC pad operating in current monitor mode.
-In this example, a 10 V supply is passed across a 0.10 $\Omega$ resistor.
-The difference between the AV and AC pad passes through the 10x amplifier and is then converted by the ADC.
-In this example, the current drawn from a 10 V supply is measured by the voltage drop it creates across the 0.1 $\Omega$ current sampling resistor.
-This voltage drop is in turn amplified by ten times by the 10x amplifier and then measured by the ADC.
-Considering the values shown in Figure 2-67, and making use of Ohm's law, it can be seen that the 1 A current creates a voltage drop across the sampling resistor of 0.1 V, which becomes 1 V after amplification.
-Thus, the ADC measures a current of 1 A as 1 V, and a current of 0.2 A would therefore be read as 0.2 V by the ADC.
+Figure 2-70 illustrates the current monitor operation with an example of the AC pad operating in current monitor mode.
+In this example, a 10 V supply is passed across a 0.10 Ω resistor.
+The difference between the AV and AC pad passes through the 10× amplifier and is then converted by the ADC.
+In this example, the current drawn from a 10 V supply is measured by the voltage drop it creates across the 0.1 Ω current sampling resistor.
+This voltage drop is in turn amplified by ten times by the 10× amplifier and then measured by the ADC.
+Considering the values shown in Figure 2-70 and making use of Ohm's law, it can be seen that the 1 A current creates a voltage drop across the sampling resistor of 0.1 V, which becomes 1 V after amplification.
+Thus, the

+ADC measures a current of 1 A as 1 V, and a current of 0.2 A would therefore be read as 0.2 V by the ADC.

 Note that because of the 10x amplification of the voltage difference between these pads, the maximum measurable difference between the AV and AC pads is the ADC reference voltage divided by 10.
-A larger AV-to-AC voltage drop will result in ADC saturation, i.e., the digital code output by the ADC will stay stuck at the full scale value for the chosen ADC reference voltage.
+A larger AV-to-AC voltage drop will result in ADC saturation; i.e., the digital code put out by the ADC will stay stuck at the full-scale value for the chosen ADC reference voltage.
 Therefore, the user must select the external sense resistor appropriately.
 Another important consideration is that the absolute value of the voltage on the AV pin should be greater than or equal to the absolute value of the voltage on the AC pin for the current monitor to function correctly.
-If voltage available for reading by the ADC the current monitor output voltage available for reading by the ADC will be zero.

-Figure 2-67 • Current Monitor Example
+Figure 2-70 • Positive Current Monitor Example